safai-labs/resiliate-book/src/ref/control-plane/README.md

 within the /naive directory.
 This structure allows for modular and scalable integration of multiple plugins, each contributing to the overall cybersecurity posture of the Resiliate filesystem.

+### Core plugin

+The `core` plugin provides the basic set of metrics and functionalities for the Resiliate filesystem.

 ## CONFIGURATION